ray-x/navigator.lua/README.md

 Generally speaking, you could remove most part of your lspconfig.lua and use the hooks in navigator.lua

+## Depency

+- lspconfig
+- guihua (provides floating window, FZY)
+- Optional:
+  - lsp-status
+  - lsp-signature
+  - vim-illuminate

+The plugin can be loaded lazily (packer `opt = true` ), And it will check if optional plugins existance and load those plugins only if they existed.

 ## Usage

 Please refer to lua/navigator/lspclient/mapping.lua on key mappings.
 Should be able to work out-of-box.